Running for Office

 Who can pay a filing fee instead of nominating petitions?

 Partisan candidates for State Senator, State Representative, County Offices, County Commission Districts may file a filing fee of $100 in lieu of filing nominating petitions.
+Starting with the 2020 election, township offices may also utilize the $100 filing fee option.

 The filing fee is deposited in the general fund of the county and is refunded to candidates who are nominated and to an equal number of candidates who receive the next highest number of votes in the primary election.
 If two or more candidates tie in having the lowest number of votes allowing a refund, the sum of $100 shall be divided among them.
 Candidates who withdraw are not eligible for a refund of the filing fee.